 Learn more about the many physical challenges that commonly occur after stroke such as paralysis, seizures, muscle tightness and stiffness (spasticity), fatigue and more

 Stroke may affect communication in a number of ways.
-Learn more about conditions impacting speech, language, reading and writing and find tips for continuing to improve your communication skills.
+Learn more about conditions impacting speech, language, reading and writing and find tips for improving your communication skills.

 |Emotional & Behavioral Challenges|